agent-memory: A Lightweight, Vendor-Neutral Memory + Cognitive-Loop System for Predictable AI–Human Delivery¶

 - Enable a repo.
 "AI enable this repo

 /path."
 It opens with an exec summary + cancel gate (informed consent), then detects any existing AI footprint and chooses a mode: Fresh (generate from analysis), Already-Ours (idempotent; upgrade in place if on an older version), or Migrate (fold vendor files in, preserving originals).
-It generatesmemory/, harvests durable facts from the repo's docs, installs the bootstrap pointers, the six skill adapters, the git hook + CI triggers, and a DRAFT Vision + gate — no manual user step. - A session.
+It generatesmemory/, harvests durable facts from the repo's docs, installs the bootstrap pointers, the six skill adapters, the git hook + forge-aware CI triggers, and a DRAFT Vision + gate — no manual user step. - A session.
 The agent reads Current State (

 continuity.md) + the Vision, does the work tying it to a Blueprint gap and the Design it realizes, writes a session log with## Memory References, and updatescontinuity.md. - A review.
 On cadence (or on demand — and a